Malinair: History

 The company was founded in June 1985 by Glasgow lawyer Frank Cannon.
-Scheduled operations were launched in early 1986 with a Glasgow to Donegal service using 9 passenger Britten Norman Islander aircraft.
+Flight operations were launched in December with a Glasgow to Donegal service using 9 passenger Britten Norman Islander aircraft.
 A planned expansion saw the recruitment of a number of ex Air Ecosse staff, including Malinair's General Manager and Operations Manager.
+True scheduled services were started in 1986.

-In the summer of 1986, Malinair began operating the former Air Ecosse Aberdeen-Glasgow-Belfast service with a leased Dornier 228 from Schreiner Airways (PH-SDO, re-registered G-MLDO cn8009) using Ecosse's route licence and WG flight code.
-By the following year the company had 3 BN2 Islanders (G-MALI, G-MALN, G-MALB) and 2 further Do.228s (G-MLNR cn8108 & G-CFIN cn8096) operating a mix of daytime schedule/charter and night mail flights.
+In the summer, Malinair began operating the former Air Ecosse Aberdeen-Glasgow-Belfast route with a leased Dornier 228 using Ecosse's route licence and WG flight code.
+By the following year the company had three BN.2 Britten-Norman Islanders and two further Do.228s operating a mix of daytime schedule/charter and night mail flights.

-1987 heralded an expansion of service from Donegal with the launch of flights to Manchester using a Do.228, whilst another Dornier operated Glasgow-Teesside-Gatwick.
-For a short time a BN2 Islander operated a Glasgow to Humberside service.
+1987 heralded an expansion of service from Donegal with the launch of flights to Manchester using a Do.228, whilst another aircraft operated Glasgow-Teesside-Gatwick.
+For a short time a BN.2 operated a Glasgow to Humberside service.
 Night mail flights were operated from Belfast, Glasgow and Aberdeen, primarily for Datapost.
-Despite ambitious plans including a £15 million contract for 7 Dorniers, the company ceased operations in the autumn of 1987.

-The end of Mailinair was complex with the shareholders agreeing in June 1987 to sell the company to Air Ecosse.
-Air Ecosse had itself been in administration since January 1987 and had only recently been bought by Isle of Man-based Traditional Investments for £477,000.
-Air Ecosse was in turn sold the following year to another Aberdeen based airline, Peregrine Air Services.
+The end of Malinair was complex with the shareholders agreeing in June 1987 to sell the company to Air Ecosse.
+This regional airline had itself been in administration since January 1987 and had only recently been bought by Isle of Man-based Traditional Investments for £477,000.
+Despite ambitious plans including a £15 million contract for seven Dorniers, Malinair ceased operations in the autumn of 1987.